IT energy management: Server and data center power management

 Servers and data centers account for 23% of IT energy demand.
 As hardware becomes smaller and less expensive, energy costs constitute a larger portion of server or data center costs.
+Data centers can consume up to 100 times more energy than a standard office building.
+A 2025 white paper by the Electric Power Research Institute (EPRI) projects that data centers will consume up to 12% of the American power grid by 2030.